 Device roles and profiles

 This guidance references several security profiles and roles that can help you create more secure solutions for users, developers, and IT personnel.
 These profiles balance usability and risks for common users that can benefit from an enhanced or secure workstation.
 The settings configurations provided here are based on industry accepted standards.
 This guidance shows how to harden Windows 10 and reduce the risks associated with device or user compromise.
+To take advantage of the modern hardware technology and root of trust device, we will use Device Health Attestation, which is enabled starting at the High Security profile.
+This capability is present to ensure the attackers cannot be persistent during the early boot of a device.
 It does so by using policy and technology to help manage security features and risks.

 Enhanced Security – This entry-level, protected solution is good for home users, small business users, and general developers.

 The enhanced workstation is a policy-based way to increase the security of the low security profile.
 It provides a secure means to work with customer data while also using productivity tools like email and web browsing.
 You can use audit policies and Intune to monitor an enhanced workstation for user behavior and profile usage.
 You deploy the enhanced workstation profile with the Windows10 (1809) script, and it takes advantage of advanced malware protection using Advanced Threat Protection (ATP).